Tips for Making Needle Felted Animals

 Smaller shapes, like limbs, may become softer instead of harder with over-felting.
 This happens when you ruin the fibers so that they no longer hold together.
 Then it's almost impossible to reinforce the shape without adding much more wool to it, which will make it oversized.

 Pushing the needle all the way through the shape is most likely to create this unpleasant effect.
-As long as the needle does not come out the other side while you felt, the wool will usually only get harder.
 When you push the needle all the way through, it pulls fibers out of the opposite side, you felt them back in, they come out again and so forth until the fibers break and can no longer be matted.
 You could use a wire frame or even glue as a last resort, but it's not always practicable.

 If you have any suggestions for improving these instructions, please let me know.
 Thank you.